 To refine the tip of the nose, the cartilage is narrowed.
 Rhinoplasty relies less on removing cartilage and more on strengthening existing cartilage or adding additional cartilage for support in order to improve definition.

 When looking at the nose from below, the tip should be shaped like a triangle, and although nostril shape varies by ethnicity, the nostrils should be symmetrical.

 Nostrils that are overly wide attract attention and take focus away from the eyes and the rest of the face.
 To make the nostrils smaller, portions of the surrounding tissue are removed through incisions beneath and inside the nose so there are no obvious scars.

-Anyone seeking to to improve the appearance of their nose for a more symmetircal look by correcting a droopy or bulbous tip, humos and bumps, a low wide or high bridge and/or wide nostrils should consider the benefits of rhinoplasty.
+Anyone seeking to improve the appearance of their nose for a more symmetrical look by correcting a droopy or bulbous tip, humps and bumps, a low wide or high bridge and/or wide nostrils should consider the benefits of rhinoplasty.

 Rhinoplasty is not for anyone who is satisfied with the appearance of their nose.